Meadowcroft Rockshelter and Historic Village and Fort Pitt Museum

 1212 Smallman Street, Pittsburgh, PA 15222

-Meadowcroft Rockshelter and Historic Village, located just an hour outside Pittsburgh in Avella, Pa., explores more than 16,000 years of history.
+Meadowcroft Rockshelter and Historic Village, located just an hour outside Pittsburgh in Avella, Pa., explores 19,000 years of history.
 Named one of the “Five Great Places to See Evidence of the First Americans” by Smithsonian Magazine, the Meadowcroft Rockshelter is a National Historic Landmark and the oldest site of human habitation in North America.
 Visitors can also explore a series of recreated outdoor interpretive areas including a 16th-century Eastern Woodland Indian Village, an 18th-century frontier trading post, and a 19th-century rural village.

 New health and safety procedures include: